-Method #4: Real Estate Agents
+Strategy #4: Real Estate Agents

 It’s the job of real estate agents to know the market.
-All day long they’re talking to people buying and selling properties.
+All day long, they’re talking to people buying and selling properties.
 This makes them a great resource to connect you with other investors.

 Instead, this post from Zillow highlights that a great way to start is by talking to brokers.
-They know who the best agents are for real estate investors and can point you in the right direction.
+They know the best agents for real estate investors and can point you in the right direction.

 Another option is property managers.
 Their whole job is to work with landlords and investment companies!
 Even if the only investor they know is their client, that’s better than nothing.

-How to Find Real Estate Partners #5: Friends and Family
+Strategy #5: Friends and Family

 Last but not least, let’s talk about what salespeople call your “warm market.”

-Most people already have dozens of family members, friends, neighbors and coworkers they talk to on a daily basis.
+Most people already have dozens of family members, friends, neighbors, and coworkers they talk to on a daily basis.
 There’s a good chance some of these folks can help you out!

 Let me use a personal example.
 A friend of mine from high school’s Dad is a real estate investor.
 The last time I asked was years ago.
 But at the time, he had 26 properties and didn’t plan on slowing down.